Headquarters (The Monkees album): Background

-Release
+Releases

 The album was released on May 22, 1967, and charted at No. 1 in the U.S., only to be replaced the following week by the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band; it then began a run of 11 consecutive weeks at the No. 2 position as Sgt.
-Pepper's Lonely Hearts Club Band and Headquarters became the two top-selling records during the legendary "Summer of Love" period.
+Pepper's Lonely Hearts Club Band and Headquarters became the two top-selling records during the "Summer of Love" period.

 The album was issued on the compact disc format for the first time by Arista Records in 1989, remixed from the multi-tracks, then later from the original stereo master tape in 1995, with several bonus tracks on Rhino Entertainment.
 In 2000, Rhino, through its Rhino Handmade division, issued The Headquarters Sessions, a three-disc box set of outtakes from the session as well as the album's original monophonic mix presented in an alternate running order that had been rejected before the album's official release.

 In 2007, Rhino issued a two-disc deluxe edition of the album.
-The CD set was housed in a digipak with a slipcase and featured original album artwork (including replicas of the original Colgems long playing record labels on each disc), as well as a booklet of essays and session information by Monkees historian Andrew Sandoval.
+The CD set was housed in a digipak with a slipcase and featured original album artwork (including replicas of the original Colgems vinyl labels on each disc), as well as a booklet of essays and session information by Monkees historian Andrew Sandoval.
 The discs contained both the stereo and mono mixes of the album, remastered, as well as alternate mixes and outtakes.

-In 2022 a four disc edition was released including the original album in remixed form with tracks from the aborted January 1967 Don Kirshner sessions; the three other discs in the collection include alternate mixes and outtakes previously unreleased.
+In 2022, Rhino released a four-disc "Super Deluxe Edition" which included the original album in remixed form, as well as tracks from the aborted January 1967 Kirshner sessions, alternate mixes and previously unreleased outtakes.

 Album cover

-The original rear album cover features a collage of photos including one of the band with producer Chip Douglas and engineer Dick Bogert.
+The original rear album cover features a collage of photos including one of producer Chip Douglas and engineer Dick Bogert.
 However, the photo was mislabeled: it identifies engineer Hank Cicalo as sitting next to Chip Douglas.
 This is known as the "producers cover".
 Colgems/RCA corrected the error by substituting a different photo rather than revising the caption.
 Peter, Micky and Mike were sporting light beards while Davy's shoulder-length hair had been cut off; this has come to be known as the "beard cover".
 This is the corrected version because it was standard practice for RCA to add an "RE" to the catalog number when any one side of a record sleeve had a revision.
 The "beard cover" has a catalog number of COS/COM-103 RE.